rangle/ngCourse2/handout/project-setup/installation_and_usage.md

 }
 ```

-**Note**: Some options have words wrapped in square brackets.
+> Some options have words wrapped in square brackets.
 Webpack has the ability to parse parameters for these properties, with each property having a different set of parameters available for substitution.
-Here, we're using `name`, the name of the bundle, and `hash`, a hash value of the bundle's content.
+Here, we're using `name` (the name of the bundle) and `hash` (a hash value of the bundle's content).

 To save bundled files in a different folder, we use the `path` property.
-Here, `path` tells webpack that all of the output files need to be saved to `path.resolve(__dirname, 'dist')`.
+Here, `path` tells webpack that all of the output files must be saved to `path.resolve(__dirname, 'dist')`.
 In our case, we save each bundle into a separate file.
 The name of this file is specified by the `filename` property.

 Linking these bundled files and the files we've actually coded is done using what's known as source maps.
 There are different ways to configure source maps.
 What we want is to save these source maps in a separate file specified by the `sourceMapFilename` property.
 The way the server accesses the files might not directly follow the filesystem tree.
 For us, we want to use the files saved under _dist_ as the root folder for our server.
 To let webpack know this, we've set the `publicPath` property to `/`.